AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 ```
 We define a `changeOwner` function, which can be run to change the `owner` of contract.
 However, due to the `onlyOwner` modifier, only original `owner` can call and an error will be thrown if others call.
 This is also the most common way to control smart contract privilege.

-### OppenZepplin's standards implementation of Ownable：
+### OppenZepplin's implementation of Ownable：
-`OppenZepplin` is an organization that maintains a standardized code base for `Solidity`, His standard implementation of `Ownable` is as follows：
+`OppenZepplin` is an organization that maintains a standardized code base for `Solidity`, Their standard implementation of `Ownable` is as follows：
 [https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol)

 ## Remix Demo example
-Take `Owner.sol` for example.
+Here, we take `Owner.sol` as an example.
 1. compile and deploy code in Remix.
 2. click `owner` button to view current owner variable.
     ![](img/11-1_en.jpg)